(1) SHORT TITLE.—This section may be cited as the “Employee Health Care Access Act.”

 6. A small employer carrier rating methodology may include separate rating categories for one dependent child, for two dependent children, and for three or more dependent children for family coverage of employees having a spouse and dependent children or employees having dependent children only.
 A small employer carrier may have fewer, but not greater, numbers of categories for dependent children than those specified in this subparagraph.

-8.a.
-A carrier may separate the experience of small employer groups with less than 2 eligible employees from the experience of small employer groups with 2-50 eligible employees for purposes of determining an alternative modified community rating.
+8. A carrier may separate the experience of small employer groups with fewer than 2 eligible employees from the experience of small employer groups with 2-50 eligible employees for purposes of determining an alternative modified community rating.